IxBlazarxI/Obsidian-Theme-OverCast/README.md

 Overcast is the first theme I made for Obsidian.
 While I don't have much experience with CSS, I thought it would be fun to customize my workspace to make it look pleasant and motivate me to work more efficiently.

 This theme features a beautiful rain wallpaper, which is a screenshot from one of my favorite games.
 The image is subtly blurred with the brightness turned down for a serene and focused aesthetic.
+Currently, the theme only features a dark version.
+I'll be adding a light version in the future soon.

 ---